After protest, booksellers are victorious against Amazon subsidiary

 “Arkady told us that ABE are very well aware of the mistake they have made,” she wrote in the email, which was viewed by The New York Times.
 “He stated that it was a ‘bad decision’ and that they deeply regret the hurt and harm they have caused.”

-Richard Davies, a spokesman for AbeBooks, which is based in British Columbia, declined to comment on Burdon’s email.
+Richard Davies, a spokesman for AbeBooks, which is based in Victoria, B.C., declined to comment on Burdon’s email.
 He provided a cryptic statement saying, “We are putting together a solution.”

 The spark for the strike, designated Banned Booksellers Week, was less what AbeBooks did than how it did it.
 It provided explanations slowly and reluctantly, irritating booksellers who felt they were all being treated in cavalier fashion.
 Antiquarian bookselling is a close-knit community, with the official motto of the international association being Amor librorum nos unit — love of books unites us all.